TimiMakkonen/TreeContainer/README.md

 ### Version History:

+#### Version 0.7.1:

+* Added 'emplace' and changed 'insert' in BinaryTree.
+* Fixed error in 'CMakeLists.txt' to make sure gtesting can actually be done. (testing not properly started yet)

 #### Version 0.7.0:

 * Changed project from Visual Studio solution to static CMake library.
 * Added googletest to get started with proper testing.
-* Previous main function (preliminary tests) can now be found in examples/BinaryTree_Examples.cpp . (to be turned into proper tests)
+* Previous main function (preliminary tests) can now be found in: examples/BinaryTree_Examples.cpp . (to be turned into proper tests)

 #### Version 0.6.0:

-* Added swap, height, subtreeSize and bunch of assignments/constructors for BinaryTree.
+* Added 'swap', 'height', 'subtreeSize' and bunch of assignments/constructors for BinaryTree.
-* Added couple constructors and subtreeSize method for BinaryTree::TreeNode.
+* Added couple constructors and 'subtreeSize' method for BinaryTree::TreeNode.
 * Cleaned up code slightly.

 #### Version 0.5.5: